libp2p/js-libp2p/doc/API.md

 const libp2p = await Libp2p.create(options)
 ```

-Note: The `PeerInfo` option is not required and will be generated if it is not provided.
+Note: The [`PeerInfo`][peer-info] option is not required and will be generated if it is not provided.

 <details><summary>Alternative</summary>
 As an alternative, it is possible to create a Libp2p instance with the constructor: